-The result is a dog who’s intelligent, agile, and extremely loyal.
+The result is a Collie mixed breed dog who’s intelligent, agile, and highly loyal.
 If you’re wondering if the Shollie is the right dog for you, here’s everything you need to know about this energetic dog breed.

 Origin of the German Shepherd Border Collie Mix

 The origin of the Shollie is unknown.
 However, it is believed that the cross was made to get a large dog.

 The Border German Shepherd mix results from crossing a pure German Shepherd Dog (GSD) with a pure Border Collie.

 The GSD is the ultimate guard dog.
 It’s sturdy and has admirable stamina and work ethic.
 This large herding dog is also typical in the military and police work.
 The Border Collie is often bred as a herding dog.
 This is an excellent working dog, and you’ll mostly find him protecting livestock in large ranches.
 This dog is also a favorite for families needing a loyal guard dog.

 Crossbreeding these two dog breeds usually results in a dog that can be double the average size Border Collie, weighing around 80 pounds, with the qualities of an excellent working dog and a loyal companion.